 Complete and submit to the Department of Employee Trust Funds (ETF) to name who you would like to receive benefits payable upon your death.

 If you are terminally ill with a life expectancy of 12 months or less, read the Living Benefits Brochure to determine if you’d like to apply for living benefits.

-Complete and submit to Minnesota Life if you want to convert your coverage to an individual policy at the end of employment.
-Your benefits office must complete the Employer Section before it is submitted to Minnesota Life.
+Complete and submit to Securian if you want to convert your coverage to an individual policy at the end of employment.
+Your benefits office must complete the Employer Section before it is submitted to Securian.

-Complete and submit to Minnesota Life if you want to apply for coverage through Evidence of Insurability.
-Your benefits office must complete the Employer Section before it is submitted to Minnesota Life.
+Complete and submit to Securian if you want to apply for coverage through Evidence of Insurability.
+Your benefits office must complete the Employer Section before it is submitted to Securian.

 - Continuation Form – Contact your benefits office if you need a continuation form.
 Continuation at retirement is automatic.